jatinx/HIP/tests/catch/README.md

 - ```HIPASSERT``` : Same as ```HIP_ASSERT``` but will not call Catch2's ```REQUIRE``` on the HIP API.
 It will print if there is a mismatch and exit the process.

 ## MultiProc Management Class
 There is a special interface available for process isolation. ```hip::SpawnProc``` in ```hip_test_process.hh```.
-Using this interface test can spawn of process and place passing conditions on its return value or its output to stdout.
-This can be useful for testing printf tests.
+Using this interface test can spawn a process and place passing conditions on its return value or its output to stdout.
+This can be useful for testing printf output.
 Sample Usage:
 ```cpp
 hip::SpawnProc proc(<relative path of exe with test folder>, <optional bool value, if output is to be recorded>);